After busy, on-the-go weekdays, I long to help my family have a couple of days of peacefulness, rest, and simple, delicious home cooked food.

 Instructions

-- If you want to make a “gravy” or “sauce” for your roast, strain off the liquid in the bottom of the pan after the beef cooks.
-Simmer the liquid in a small sauce pan and add 1-2 TB rice flour shaken up into a few TB of water to help thicken the gravy.
+- If you want to make a “gravy” or “sauce” for your roast, strain off about 2-3 cups of the liquid in the bottom of the pot after the beef cooks.
+Simmer the liquid in a small sauce pan and whisk in 1-2 tablespoons of rice flour shaken up into a few tablespoons of water to help thicken the gravy.

 This looks delicious Renee!
 I LOVE a good beef roast.
 Thanks for sharing your recipe.
 Pinned it.